 Every week of the Unfinished Business School starts with a short, TED-style, video to give context for the lesson.
 Our first week is led by Tim Ogilvie of Peer Insight, who along with Darden Professor Jeanne Liedtka wrote the book Designing for Growth.
 Here is a short excerpt from Tim’s video.
 Enjoy!

 Thanks to Ruth for creating this AWESOME new promo video for the Unfinished Business School.
-The program is differentiated by the learning experience, and finally we have a way to share it.
-Enjoy, and please pass along!
+The program is differentiated by the learning experience, purchase and finally we have a way to share it.
+Enjoy, check and please pass along!